Roturgo/bashrc/README.md

 Append the configurations in `bashrc.txt` to your `.bashrc` configuration file in your home directory.

 # Improvements
-These are the quality of life enhancements contained in this `.bashrc` template
+These are the quality of life enhancements contained in this `.bashrc` template:

 ## History
 * Increase the history file size